 Caithness is a county of wide vaulted skies, rolling moorland and dramatic seascapes.
 It has historical monuments to visit and warm and welcoming people, it has a beauty which simply inspires, you will find an unpopulated, unspoiled ancient landscape, varied bird and animal life, uncommon and rare plants, and a rich cultural heritage.

-Lybster has a convenience store, post office, hotel, two pubs and a harbour-side café which is open over the summer months.
+Lybster has a convenience store, post office, hotel, pub, village café & takeaway.
+There is also a harbour-side café with heritage centre which is open over the summer months.

 Cash-point facilities are available in the post office.

 The nearest large town is Wick which is approximately 13 miles from Lybster.

 Anyone walking the John O’Groat Trail or on their JOGLE adventure that may require a pickup or drop off at their start/finish points for the day please contact us and we will do our very best to accommodate your requirements.

 There are a number of picturesque harbours along the coast in addition to Lybster Harbour which dates back to the early 1800’s and was used for the filming of the award-winning Netflix drama, The Crown.

 It was also the subject of the film, The Silver Darlings, depicting Lybster as once being one of the biggest herring fishing ports in the country.

 Other local harbours including Latheronwheel, Dunbeath and Berriedale are all worth a visit along this stunning coastline.

 There are also some great archaeological sites close by including Camster Cairns, Yarrows Archaeological site, numerous Broch’s and Standing Stone arrangements.
 Caithness is home to some of the most spectacular and nationally important archaeology in the country, ranging from the sites of the Mesolithic hunters and gatherers to the Broch builders including the mysterious stone rows all found on the east coast.